Rahulrgd/JavaScript-Notes/part13.md

 # JavaScript Notes – Part 13: Promises in JavaScript

-In this part, we will cover:
+In this part, we will cover :
 - What are Promises?
 - Creating and using Promises
 - Chaining Promises (`then`, `catch`, `finally`)